IB15/camera-pose/README.md

 **CAMERA CALIBRATION**

-- Select two image.
-For good results these has to present just a little rotation or translation of the camera with respect to the distance between the camera itself and the captured scene
+- Select two image in such a way these has just a little rotation or translation of the camera with respect to the distance between the camera itself and the captured scene

 **3D RECONSTRUCTION**